Catholic University of America

 "In our obscurity - in all this vastness - there is no hint that help will come from elsewhere to save us from ourselves.

 It is up to us."

 - Carl Sagan

-However, technological advancements that have bestowed us with unforeseen benefits have also made existential threats a reality.
-It would be a shame if all this beauty, and our ability to marvel at it, were sacrificed at the altar of human folly.
-Thus, currently I am looking for projects where I can leverage my skills to understand how we might mitigate the existential threats that we face from ourselves.
+Technological advancements resulting from the labor of the people of the world have bestowed us with unforeseen benefits that a few have monopolized.
+This power inequality has made existential threats, like climate change, a reality.
+It would be a shame if all this beauty, and our ability to marvel at it, were sacrificed at the altar of an exploitative social system maintained by violence for the benefit of the few.
+Thus, currently, I am looking for projects where I can leverage my skills to understand the nature of our socio-economic system and mitigate the existential threats that we face from it.
 [More]

 Exploring the statistical averages of magnetospheric substorms from data starting from 1965 to 2020.